 How do I register?
-Register online to join a book club in your area or contact your hostess individually.
+Register online to attend a book club event in your area or contact your hostess individually.

 What is Pioneer Book Club?
 Pioneer Book Club is a collaborative alumnae event that will reconnect alumnae to life on campus and to one another.
 The Alumnae Association invites all alumnae to share in the common reading experience of The Butterfly’s Daughter by Mary Alice Monroe, New York Times bestselling author and Wesleyan’s 2015 Katharine Payne Carnes Lecture Series speaker.
 Ms. Monroe will visit Wesleyan and speak to the campus community on January 22, 2015.

 When is Pioneer Book Club?
 Pioneer Book Club will be celebrated in October and November with alumnae hostesses opening their homes for conversation, refreshments, and a lively book discussion.
 Check out our list of events for a book discussion in your area.
 (I don’t see an event in my area, but I would like to host a book discussion!)